emlased/MONAI-Label-on-Runpod/README.md

    - Alternatively, use the SSH link provided by RunPod to access through a terminal on your local computer.

 ### Installing MONAI Label
 1. **Set Up Environment**: Run the following in the RunPod terminal to create a virtual environment and install MONAI Label.
 This will also create a script deepgrow.sh that can be used to start a MONAI Label server with the DeepGrow model loaded.
+Information on how to load alternative models will be included in the appendix.

     ```bash
     # Create and activate python virtual environment in permanent workspace directory